jasonj458/spotify-to-tidal-downloader/README.md

-# Spotify to Tidal Transfer Tool
+# Spotify to Tidal Transfer & Downloader

-A Python application that allows users to transfer playlists from Spotify to Tidal, with the ability to download and convert songs to MP3 format.
+A modern desktop application for transferring and downloading music from Spotify to Tidal, with a GUI, authentication management, and MP3 conversion support.

 ## Features

 - Transfer playlists from Spotify to Tidal
 - Download songs from Tidal
 - Convert downloaded songs to MP3 format
-- Modern GUI interface
+- Modern GUI interface (PyQt5)
 - Authentication management for both Spotify and Tidal
 - Progress tracking and error handling